 That sign above (on the far left) is at the entrance to Grizzly River Rapids (DCA) and it's telling the truth when it says “You WILL get wet.”
 DCA provides FREE lockers (for 2 hours) to keep your stuff dry (backpack, hat, sunglasses, cell phone, etc.) while you get practically drenched riding this wettest attraction at the Disneyland Resort.

-These lockers are located just left of the big Grizzly statue outside the Grizzly River Rapids entrance, behind the Disney Vacation Club kiosk.
+These lockers are located just left of and behind the big Grizzly statue as you face the Grizzly River Rapids entrance, behind the Disney Vacation Club kiosk.
 We always bring waterproof sandals (usually flip flops) to wear on the ride and EVERYTHING ELSE stays in the locker until we finish the ride.
 See What to Bring on this page.

 4. Get a free Jungle Cruise Map

 After you disembark from the Jungle Cruise (DL), ask a Cast Member near the exit for a map.
 It’s printed on tan paper to make it look old (sort of) and it really is a work of art.
-I found this bamboo looking frame for my copy, added the pre-cut mat, and I think it looks great!
+I bought this bamboo looking frame for my copy, added the pre-cut mat, and I think it looks pretty good.

 5. Be the Conductor of the Day

 The Disneyland Railroad (DRR) wasn't operating for 18 months while the tracks are being relocated for Star WarsLand construction.
 Walt Disney loved trains so much that he had a small scale railroad (big enough for kids and adults to ride on) in his backyard in the San Fernando Valley: The Carolwood Railroad (Google it).
 But I digress.

 While talking to the Conductor, ask if you can be the Conductor of the Day.
 You’ll get a personalized, dated certificate just for asking.
 (I got this one after I sat and colored a train picture--!-- with one of the Conductors.)